nicosrgh/straw-hat/README.md

 # Straw Hat

-> Proposed grpc based service, no name been decided.
-This project is still in proposal stage, any critic and suggestion all very welcomed including but not limited to project name, function naming, folder structure etc. please refer to CONTRIBUTING.md.

 ## Prerequisite

 - Install [go](https://golang.org/doc/install) in local machine for convenience development experience (auto complete, code sugestion, etc)